MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## Customize the app manifest for Visual Studio Code

-During local debug or provision, Teams Toolkit loads the app manifest from `appPackage/manifest.json`, and resolves the app manifest by environment variables defined in `env/.env.xx`, then creates or updates Teams app in [Teams Developer Portal](https://dev.teams.microsoft.com/home).
+During local debug or provision, Teams Toolkit loads app manifest from `appPackage/manifest.json` and resolves app manifest by environment variables defined in `env/.env.xx`, then creates or updates Teams app in [Teams Developer Portal](https://dev.teams.microsoft.com/home).

 1. You can define your own manifest.json file in `teamsapp.yml` and `teamsapp.local.yml`.
 For example, you can put your manifest.json file in `test/test.json`, and update the  `manifestPath` parameters in yaml files.